httk/legacy-screenshare-helper/README.md

 gtk-update-icon-cache -f -t ~/.local/share/icons/hicolor update-desktop-database ~/.local/share/applications
 ```
-And if you want to, make it autostart when you log in:
+And if you want to, make it autostart when you log in via the xdg autostart feature:
 ```
 ln -s ~/.local/share/applications/legacy-screenshare-helper.desktop ~/.config/autostart/.
 ```

-**Alternative way to autostart using systemd user service** (only do either the command above, or the below, not both)
+**Alternative way** to autostart it via a systemd user service (only do either the command above, or this; not both)
 ```
 cp legacy-screenshare-helper.service ~/.config/systemd/user
 sed -i "s|^ExecStart=.*\$|ExecStart=\"$(pwd -P)/bin/legacy-screenshare-helper\" %U|" ~/.config/systemd/user/legacy-screenshare-helper.service